-ENGL 554 British Literature - New Perspectives (3:3:0)
+ENGL 554 Topics in British Literature (3:3:0)

 This graduate course will provide new perspectives for the study of British literature.
 The new perspectives will include recent critical theories, fresh contexts, and reconceived canons.
 The emphasis and period(s) considered may vary each semester the course is offered.
+Students may take this course for credit more than once if they wish to study more than one approach or period.